f00d4tehg0dz/45chaos/flask/README.md

 $> pip3 install -r requirements.txt
 ```

+## Server Configuration

+The configuration is at `config.yml`.
+Leaving as is will assume the defaults.
+This is where you can specify an alternative database, listen port, update interval, etc.

 ## Seed a local DB

 The `models` define a function to seed the database for you